Get ad-free recipes! Join the PWWB Cooking Club

 Pork Shumai Filling

-How to Make Shumai Dumplings
+How to Fill and Fold Shumai Dumplings

 A pink baking sheet is filled with pork shumai dumplings.
 The baking sheet pan rests atop a creamy white textured surface.

-Cooking Pork Shumai
+Steaming Pork Shumai

 Three pork shumai dumplings rest atop a small white plate that sits atop a creamy white textured surface.
 A pair of wooden chopsticks rests on the side of the plate.
 The pork shumai dumplings have been garnished with sliced green onions and a small blue and white bowl filled with siu mai sauce rests alongside the plate.

-If you give them a try, be sure to let us know!
+We can’t wait for you to try these Pork Shumai Dumplings!
+If you do, be sure to let us know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
+You can also snap a photo and tag @playswellwithbutter on Instagram.
 We LOVE seeing your PWWB creations! ♡ Happy cooking!

 Print